frsrgrrw/slides/slides.md

 * <!-- .element: class="fragment" --> Syntax trees

 <!-- .element: class="fragment" --> These can help ensure evolved programs are *correct*, but programs are less fragile than we think [[2]][fragile]
-* <!-- .element: class="fragment" -->Source code - simple and conveinnient
+* <!-- .element: class="fragment" -->Source code - simple and convenient

 [fragile]: #/12